SravaniSegireddy/Fog_Cloud/README.md

 # Fog_Cloud
 Assessment of Suitability of FOG Computing over Cloud Computing in the context of IoT

-#Introduction
+# Introduction
-A rigorous and comparative analysis of the fog computing paradigm with the conventional cloud computing paradigm is performed.
+A rigorous and comparative analysis of the fog computing paradigm with the conventional cloud computing paradigm is performed.</br>
-The Analysis of suitability of Fog Computing is done in the context of the Internet of Things(IoT).
+The Analysis of suitability of Fog Computing is done in the context of the Internet of Things(IoT).</br>
-The Fog Computing Architecture and various parameters are used to determine the Suitability of fog computing in IoT
+The Fog Computing Architecture and various parameters are used to determine the Suitability of fog computing in IoT </br>

-To Model the fog computing paradigm by mathematically characterising the networking in terms of…. power consumption cost
+To Model the fog computing paradigm by mathematically characterising the networking in terms of:
+- power consumption
+- cost
-Service Latency
+- Service Latency
-CO2 emission
+- CO2 emission

 #Objective
 To evaluate the performance for an environment with high number of Internet Interconnected devices.(Terminal Nodes).